aws/aws-database-encryption-sdk-dynamodb/README.md

 ```

 This runs the tests that were originally written in Dafny,
-then compiled to .NET in the `make compile_net` step above.
+then compiled to .NET in the `make transpile_net` step above.